 Unfortunately, this happens frequently and it is difficult to pinpoint exactly where things "went wrong."
 And your poor furry friend cannot speak to let us know what happened.

-Fortunately, Bergsten Law Office has a lot of experience dealing with veterinary malpractice and knows how to read through the medical jargon to get to the bottom of where things went wrong with your pet's care.
+But that's where our experienced animal rights lawyers come into the picture.
+We have a lot of experience dealing with veterinary malpractice and know how to read through the medical jargon to get to the bottom of where things went wrong with your pet's care.

 The critical issue then becomes: does it make financial sense to pursue a veterinary malpractice action against your veterinarian?